 On May 10th, Vaccines Today published an interview with Gavi Deputy CEO Anuradha Gupta.
 In the piece, Dr. Gupta reflects on a challenging 12 months but says the world has a “unique opportunity” to tackle all vaccine-preventable diseases.

-‘We are witnessing breath-taking innovations, both global and local, and unparalleled Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor,’ Gupta said.
+‘We are witnessing breath-taking innovations, both global and local, and unparalleled collaboration,’ Gupta said.

 Dr. Kashef Ijaz